 All faculty members affiliated with the MA in Psychology are listed below, along with their research interests.
 Prospective students may reach out to faculty members via email with questions about their work or to inquire into whether they plan to accept new students for mentorship in the coming year.

 Yoav Arieh, PhD

--Research Interests: Auditory Perception, Selective attention and the way people combine information from different sources to make decisions about the environment.
-In particular, he studies how people treat multiple sources of information, either combining them or filtering some of them to create a stable perceptual representation
+Yoav Arieh, Chair and Associate Professor, has a PhD in Cognitive Psychology from Bar Ilan University.
+His research interests include auditory perception, selective attention and the way people combine information from different sources to make decisions about the environment.
+In particular, he studies how people treat multiple sources of information, either combining them or filtering some of them to create a stable perceptual representation.

 Laura Lakusta, PhD

--Research Interests: Cerebral lateralization of cortical functions, particularly those of frontal areas, including language and spatial memory and emotional regulation; interhemispheric interaction in the context of cognition; individual differences in handedness; mechanisms by which brain activity can be altered and effects on behavior/cognition; sleep.
+Ruth Propper, Professor, received a PhD in Cognitive Neuropsychology from the University of Toledo.
+She is the director of the Cerebral Lateralization Laboratory.
+Her research interests include cerebral lateralization of cortical functions, particularly those of frontal areas, including language and spatial memory and emotional regulation; interhemispheric interaction in the context of cognition; individual differences in handedness; mechanisms by which brain activity can be altered and effects on behavior/cognition; sleep.

 Joshua Sandry, PhD

 Joshua Sandry, Assistant Professor, received a PhD from New Mexico State University.
 His research interests include cognitive impairment and neuropsychological changes in multiple sclerosis and traumatic brain injury.